 Title Applied Functional Analysis Module Label B1 Module Type Lecture Area of Research Partial Differential Equations Responsible Chairs of Applied and Numerical Analysis, Applied Mathematics, Scientific Computing, Nonlinear Analysis and Mathematical Physics Learning Outcomes This module lays ground to many modules of this programme.
 It should be attended during the first semester.
-By the end of the course, a successful student should know the basic solution spaces and understand their uses in the theory of partial differential equations; master the concept of a weak solution; • be able to apply functional analysis methods to problems in partial differential equations understand how functional analysis concepts develop out of applications.
+By the end of the course, a successful student should know the basic solution spaces and understand their uses in the theory of partial differential equations; master the concept of a weak solution; be able to apply functional analysis methods to problems in partial differential equations; understand how functional analysis concepts develop out of applications.
 In contrast to students who have passed bachelor module C1, students of this modules can apply the previous techniques more autonomously and can relate them to formerly acquired advanced skills.
-Content Basic solution spaces and methods from functional analysis which are used for analysing part differential equations, in particular Sobolev spaces, embedding theorems weak solutions of elliptic equations, Lax-Milgram lemma, Fredholm alternative regularity of weak solutions of elliptic equations spectral theory for compact operators Duration 1 semester Language English Teaching Method Lectures (4 h/week) and tutorials (2 h/week) Credit Points 8 Work Load 4 h lectures plus 3 h post-processing per week = 105 h; 2 h discussion sections plus 5 h preparation/post-processing = 105 h; 30 h preparation for exam, in total: 240 h Recommended Prerequisites Introduction to Advanced Analysis Grading Oral or written exam; active participation in the tutorials Frequency Every year during winter term
+Content Basic solution spaces and methods from functional analysis which are used for analysing partial differential equations, in particular Sobolev spaces, embedding theorems weak solutions of elliptic equations, Lax-Milgram lemma, Fredholm alternative regularity of weak solutions of elliptic equations spectral theory for compact operators Duration 1 semester Language English Teaching Method Lectures (4 h/week) and tutorials (2 h/week) Credit Points 8 Work Load 4 h lectures plus 3 h post-processing per week = 105 h; 2 h discussion sections plus 5 h preparation/post-processing = 105 h; 30 h preparation for exam, in total: 240 h Recommended Prerequisites Introduction to Advanced Analysis Grading Oral or written exam; active participation in the tutorials Frequency Every year during winter term Can also be used as module B-MP or C1 in bachelor Mathematics and module A1 in master Mathematics